ruchany13/ruchanme/content/posts/nginxlb.md

      </div>
  </html>
 ```

-Okay, we created html page.
-Which server is respond our request write in html.
+Okay, we created an Html page.
+Which server responds to our request to write in Html.
 So we can check our systems.
 Now, we can add our servers in docker-compose.yml.

 ```yml
   app1: